2X-2nd/ReX/documentation/M5_Testing_and_Code_Review.md

    - **Justification:**
      Labels (`return@setOnClickListener`) are standard in Kotlin Android development to manage nested lambdas, especially within UI event listeners.
 Removing them would lead to unclear control flow, contrary to Kotlin’s design idioms.

----

-> **Note:** All identified issues above are acceptable trade-offs in an Android Jetpack Compose or standard Activity context.
-Fixing them would reduce readability, consistency, or UI structure clarity.

----